NYU Langone Health: NYU Langone Orthopedic Hospital

 NYU Langone Orthopedic Hospital is a 225-bed specialty hospital located in the Gramercy Park neighborhood of Manhattan in New York City, New York.
 The hospital provides medical and surgical care for the prevention, treatment, and rehabilitation of orthopedic, musculoskeletal, rheumatic, and neurological conditions, as well as specialized care for conditions such as brain injury, joint pain, and osteoporosis.
-One of the nation’s first dedicated orthopedic hospitals, the hospital was a long-time affiliate of NYU Langone Health before it merged with the institution in 2006.
+One of the nation's first dedicated orthopedic hospitals, the hospital was a long-time affiliate of NYU Langone Health before it merged with the institution in 2006.
 Its name was later changed from the Hospital for Joint Diseases to NYU Langone Orthopedic Hospital.
-In 2014, the hospital’s Samuels Orthopedic Immediate Care Center treated more than 7,000 patients.
+In 2022, the hospital's Samuels Orthopedic Immediate Care Center treated more than 9,400 patients.

+In June 2024, the Department of Orthopedic Surgery released a documentary titled On the Shoulders of Giants: The History of NYU Langone Orthopedics.
+The film traces the heritage of the department to some of the fields most illustrious surgeons.
+The film was a finalist for Best Documentary at the 23rd Tribeca Festival, an annual gala that hosts more than 600 screenings.

-NYU Langone Hospital – Brooklyn
+NYU Langone Hospital — Brooklyn

-NYU Langone Hospital—Brooklyn is a 444-bed acute-care hospital located in the Sunset Park neighborhood of Brooklyn, in New York City, New York.
+NYU Langone Hospital—Brooklyn is a 450-bed acute-care hospital located in the Sunset Park neighborhood of Brooklyn, in New York City, New York.
 Formerly known as NYU Lutheran Medical Center, the hospital merged with NYU Langone Health in 2016.
-The hospital’s Level 1 Trauma Center is certified by the American College of Surgeons.
-More than 4,000 babies are born at NYU Langone Hospital—Brooklyn each year.
+The hospital's Level 1 Trauma Center is certified by the American College of Surgeons.
+More than 3,800 babies are born at NYU Langone Hospital—Brooklyn each year.

-NYU Langone Hospital – Long Island
+NYU Langone Hospital — Long Island

 NYU Langone Hospital—Long Island is a 591-bed acute-care hospital located in Mineola, New York.
 Formerly known as Winthrop University Hospital, it merged with NYU Langone Health in 2019.
-The hospital’s Level 1 Trauma Center is certified by the American College of Surgeons.
+The hospital's Level 1 Trauma Center is certified by the American College of Surgeons.
 More than 5,000 babies are born at NYU Langone Hospital—Long Island each year.

+NYU Langone Hospital — Suffolk

+NYU Langone Hospital - Suffolk (formerly Long Island Community Hospital) is a 306 bed acute-care hospital in East Patchogue, New York.
+It was the last stand-alone hospital on Long Island when it affiliated with NYU Langone in July 2021.
+A full asset merger and subsequent name change was announced on March 3, 2025.

+Science Building

+The Science Building, the largest research facility at NYU Langone Health, is located at 435 East 30th Street in New York City, New York.
+Opened in 2018, the 16-story building accommodates up to 800 researchers, graduate students, postdoctoral fellows, and support staff, uniting teams from neuroscience systems genetics, computational medicine, cardiology, rheumatology, and endocrinology.
+The Science Building includes 10 floors of laboratory space that is open and adaptable to promote investigations.